thedevslot/WhatATheme/README.md

 ---

+ # Content Credits
-* [Memphis Pattern](https://www.freepik.com/free-vector/memphis-pattern-background_4034913.htm#page=1&query=memphis%20pattern&position=23) used for some Social Media Images and Favicon.
+* [Memphis Pattern](https://www.freepik.com/free-vector/memphis-pattern-background_4034913.htm#page=1&query=memphis%20pattern&position=23) used for some Social Media Images and the Favicon.

 ---